Georgia in the Eurovision Song Contest 2007 explained

 Background

 See main article: Georgia in the Eurovision Song Contest.
-On 27 October 2006, the Georgian national broadcaster, Georgian Public Broadcaster (GPB), confirmed their intentions to debut at the 2007 Eurovision Song Contest.[1]
-GPB would also broadcast the event within Georgia and organises the selection process for the nation's entry.[2]
-For their 2007 participation, the artist was selected internally by the broadcaster, while the song was selected through a national final.
+On 27 October 2006, the Georgian national broadcaster, the Georgian Public Broadcaster (GPB), confirmed its intentions to debut at the Eurovision Song Contest in its .[1]
+GPB would also broadcast the event within Georgia and organise the selection process for its entry.[2]
+For its 2007 participation, GPB internally selected the artist, while the song was selected through a national final.

 Before Eurovision